imramki/MicroServices-CurrencyApplication/README.md

 Zipkin server is started in the port http://localhost:9411/zipkin

-The Zipkin server will listen to Rabbit MQ server, so that all the trace related information's are enqueued to the RabbitMQ from CurrencyConversionService, CurrencyExchangService, ZuulApiGatewayServer and these traces will be read by Zipkin server.
+The Zipkin server will listen to Rabbit MQ server, so that all the trace related information's are enqueued to the RabbitMQ from CurrencyConversionService, CurrencyExchangeService, ZuulApiGatewayServer and these traces will be read by Zipkin server.

 For this we need to install RabbitMQ.
 **Step1:** Check the compatible version of RabbitMQ and Erlang in the link.  https://erlang.org/download/otp_versions_tree.html